atk/object-clone-proposal/Readme.md

 // Uncaught RangeError: Maximum call stack size exceeded
 ```

 To handle both of these cases, before cloning the properties recursively, we need to make sure that we save the references in a `Map([[object, reference]])` to be reused whenever they are cloned again.
 Obviously, a native solution can access the references directly.
+Unfortunately, a WeakMap will only accept Objects as keys, so we cannot use it.

+#### Tortoise & Hare detection of repeated references

+If memory is more of an issue than CPU, one could use a [tortoise and hare algorithm](https://en.wikipedia.org/wiki/Cycle_detection#Floyd's_Tortoise_and_Hare) to detect and store only the repeated references.
+Especially systems with extreme memory restrictions like [espruino](https://www.espruino.com/) with mere 48kb of RAM can benefit from a native implementation using such an approach, which luckily is [already the case](https://www.espruino.com/Reference#l_Object_clone), so a polyfill is not needed here.

 ### How to modify what is cloned?